All Guides About Start Here

 QUICK ANSWER

-For B2B micro SaaS, launch at $29–$49/month.
+If you're selling to other businesses, launch your small subscription software business (often called a "micro SaaS") at $29–$49 a month.
 Not $9.
 Not $99.
-That range covers 58% of micro SaaS products that reach $5K MRR.
-It's high enough to attract serious buyers and generate real revenue, low enough to require no procurement approval.
+That range covers 58% of small subscription products that reach $5,000 a month in subscription income.
+It's high enough to attract serious buyers and bring in real revenue, low enough that no formal company purchase process is needed.
 You can raise from there.
-Lowering is much harder.
+Lowering the price is much harder.

-The most common pricing mistake in micro SaaS isn't charging too much.
+The most common pricing mistake in a small subscription software business isn't charging too much.
 It's charging too little, for the wrong reasons, and then being stuck there.

-When a founder prices at $9/month, it's almost never because the data said $9 was right.
+When a builder picks $9 a month, it's almost never because the data said $9 was right.
 It's because $9 felt "safe."
 Easier to get someone to say yes.
 Less scary to put on a landing page.
-But safe pricing creates unsafe business economics — you need 556 customers to hit $5K MRR at $9.
-You need 100 at $49.
+But safe pricing creates an unsafe business — you need 556 customers to hit $5,000 a month at $9.
+You need 103 at $49.

-This guide is specifically about the first pricing decision — the number you put on your launch page before you have any paying customers.
-It's different from ongoing pricing strategy, and almost nobody covers it specifically.
+This guide is about the first pricing decision — the number you put on your launch page before you have any paying customers.
+It's different from ongoing pricing strategy, and almost nobody covers it on its own.

 What the Data Says About Launch Pricing